Member | Established: 1942 | Member since 1977

 SMO 7: International Financial Reporting Standards

-EAAT does not have authority for the adoption of accounting standards but it does have an active role in the implementation process.
-EAAT supports TÜRMOB in the process of translating IFRS in accordance with the IFRS Foundation Translation Policy.
+EAAT does not have authority for the adoption of accounting standards, but it does have an active role in the implementation process.
+EAAT supports TÜRMOB in the translation of IFRS in accordance.
 It also participates in the international standard-setting process by providing comments on Exposure Drafts issued by the IASB.

 EAAT also supports its members with the application of accounting standards by providing access to guidance on its website and updating the education (IPD), examination, and training (CPD) curricula to incorporate new and revised Turkish Financial Reporting Standards.